 How do you handle telecom for Cincinnati's distribution and logistics operations?

-The I-71/I-75 corridor through Cincinnati is one of the most concentrated logistics corridors in the Midwest.
-We support distribution centers and 3PL operations with industrial-grade wireless (for warehouse scanning and automation), reliable WAN for carrier tracking integrations, and security infrastructure for facilities with high-value inventory.
-We understand that a network outage at a DC is a supply chain event, not just an IT issue.
+The I-71/I-75 corridor through Cincinnati is one of the most concentrated logistics corridors in the Midwest. we support distribution centers and 3PL operations with industrial-grade wireless (for warehouse scanning and automation), reliable WAN for carrier tracking integrations, and security infrastructure for facilities with high-value inventory.
+We understand that a network outage at a DC is a supply chain event, not only an IT issue.

 Northeast Ohio

-Buckeye Telecom serves Cleveland businesses with the same carrier-neutral approach we bring to all our Ohio clients — hosted VoIP, SD-WAN, managed security, telecom expense management, and managed IT.
+Buckeye Telecom serves Cleveland businesses with the same carrier-neutral approach we bring to every Ohio client, hosted VoIP, SD-WAN, managed security, telecom expense management, and managed IT.
 Below: the questions Cleveland-area buyers ask us most often.

 What carriers serve the Cleveland business market?

 Cleveland has strong carrier infrastructure — AT&T, Spectrum Business, Windstream, Zayo, and Lightpath all have significant presence in the metro.
-The Cuyahoga County tech corridor, including the Midtown and University Circle areas, has seen substantial fiber investment in recent years.
-We're carrier-neutral, meaning we select and manage the best combination of providers for your specific locations rather than restricting you to a single carrier relationship.
+The Cuyahoga County tech corridor, including the Midtown and University Circle areas, has seen substantial fiber investment in recent years. we are carrier-neutral, meaning we select the best combination of providers for your specific locations rather than restricting you to a single carrier relationship.

 Can you support Cleveland-area businesses from Columbus?

 Yes — we have field resources in the Northeast Ohio market and our remote monitoring and management platform handles most support without requiring a site visit.
-For clients in downtown Cleveland, the eastern suburbs, and the I-71 corridor south toward Medina and Brunswick, we typically achieve on-site response within 3–5 hours for issues that require physical presence.
+For clients in downtown Cleveland, the eastern suburbs, and the I-71 corridor south toward Medina and Brunswick, the partner typically achieves on-site response within 3–5 hours for issues that require physical presence.
 Our 24/7 remote support covers everything else.

 How do you serve the healthcare and life sciences cluster around University Circle?